 On the other hand, some (well… maybe most) teachers of methods, like the Stack and Tilt, will want you to drop what you’re doing and start doing it their way.

 You need to ask yourself: do you have time for a complete swing overhaul?

 If you do, great!
 Go about it, make the changes, and have fun doing it.

 If you don’t… don’t sweat it.
 As I stated earlier, there’s nothing wrong with swinging your swing.
 You just have to ensure it’s something you can rely on.
 Getting your golf instruction online can help with that!

 The point to all of this is, you have to find a coach that gives online golf lessons that work for you.
 In other words, you gotta gel with the teacher.

 It shouldn’t be a surprise that if you want to make a drastic change, you have to dedicate a lot of time towards committing it to muscle memory.
-Doesn’t matter if we’re talking about lifestyle changes or golf swing changes; they both require a huge investment of your time.
+Doesn’t matter if we’re talking about lifestyle changes or golf swing changes; they both require a huge investment of your time and energy.